-For 2025, Tulleys Tulip Fest will move location ever so slightly; you’ll still find the Dutch paradise on the same estate; however, this time, it’ll follow the bigger, walking route, as seen at Tulleys Christmas Light Festival last December, with nighttime activations and waterside viewing points.
-Moreover, they will also open two other sites, Tulip Fields in Hertfordshire and Tulip Garden in Warwickshire – more info to come on that when we have it.
+For 2025, Tulleys Tulip Fest has moved location ever so slightly.
+You’ll still find the Dutch paradise on the same estate; however, this time, it follows the bigger, walking route, as seen at Tulleys Christmas Light Festival last December, with nighttime activations and waterside viewing points.
+Moreover, they’ve also opened up two other sites: Tulip Fields in Hertfordshire and Tulip Garden in Warwickshire.

 A tulip field near London

 Tulleys Farm is located between London and Brighton, in Crawley.
 First and foremost, Tulleys Tulip Fest boasts over 1.5 million tulips, ranging in colour, shape, and size.
 In fact, there are over 100 varieties of tulips.
-With that, a plethora of photo ops come hand in hand: get that ‘gram ready for photos in the field, amongst the flowers, and at dedicated ‘selfie stations’ dotted around nearby (including the famed Whispering Windmill)
+With that, a plethora of photo ops come hand in hand: get those cameras ready for photos in the field, amongst the flowers, and at dedicated ‘selfie stations’ dotted around nearby (including the famed Whispering Windmill).

-New for 2025, there will be an enchanting light trail, detailing the captivating tales of the tulips’ origins – which is sure to truly glow during the Tulip Nights sessions – plus a Tulipa Lake, with peaceful, waterside views.
+New for 2025 is an enchanting light trail, which details the captivating tales of the tulips’ origins – which is sure to truly glow during the Tulip Nights sessions – plus the Tulipa Lake, with peaceful, waterside views.
 Live performers will also roam the trails and the field day and night to bring joy to visitors.

 As with last year, Tulleys Tulip Fest boasts Dutch-inspired street food (their brisket burger last year was melt-in-your-mouth gorgeous, and the sweet pancakes so moreish), and you can nab a refreshing cocktail in the Secret Garden, or a freshly brewed coffee at the Tulip Terrace, while admiring the views across the farm.